Classicality with(out) decoherence: Concepts, relation to Markovianity, and a random matrix theory approach: Classicality: Definitions and approaches

 \subsection{Consistent and decoherent histories}

-The consistent or decoherent histories formalism is an attempt to explain how standard reasoning based on classical logic can be applied in an isolated quantum system in general, and in the cosmological Universe in particular~\cite{GriffithsJSP1984, OmnesRMP1992, DowkerHalliwellPRD1992, GellMannHartlePRD1993, DowkerKentJSP1996, GellMannHartlePRA2007, Griffiths2019}.
+The consistent or decoherent histories formalism is an attempt to explain how standard reasoning based on classical logic can be applied in an isolated quantum system in general, and in the cosmological Universe in particular~\cite{GriffithsJSP1984, GellMannHartleInBook1990, OmnesRMP1992, DowkerHalliwellPRD1992, GellMannHartlePRD1993, DowkerKentJSP1996, GellMannHartlePRA2007, Griffiths2019}.
 As we will see, it is closely related to the Kolmogorov consistency criterion.
+It has been also viewed as a new \emph{interpretation} of quantum mechanics~\cite{GriffithsJSP1984, OmnesRMP1992, Griffiths2019}, but this view has been fiercely debated~\cite{VanKampenEtAlPT2000}.
+We here prefer to remain agnostic about this question, but simply point out again that the mathematical definitions and relations introduced below make sense without reference to any particular interpretation of quantum mechanics.

 The approach starts by introducing a \emph{decoherence functional} $\mf{D}$ for two histories $\bb x \equiv (x_n,\dots,x_2,x_1)$ and $\bb y\equiv(y_n,\dots,y_2,y_1)$ ``happening'' at times $t_n>\dots>t_1$: